Product Backlog Breakdown Strategies

 The UX Fishbowl has a couple of steps and two groups.
 These steps are carried out in order and as many times as required.
 Among the two groups, one group is the Scrum Team and the other is the group of stakeholders.
 When using this technique, the following things happen:

-• Stakeholders are called upon to discuss certain things.
-They are asked to imagine that a particular feature is already part of the product their organization produces.
+Stakeholders are called upon to discuss certain things.
+They are asked to imagine that a particular feature is already part of their organization's product.
 They are asked how, why and when to use the feature.
 They are also asked about the steps involved and what makes the feature useful.
 Also, they are asked about the things that can deter them.
-During these discussions, the members of the Scrum Team will be present and they will carefully take notes of the thing expressed by the stakeholders and take essential insights.
+During these discussions, the members of the Scrum Team will be present and they will carefully take notes of the things expressed by the stakeholders and take essential insights.

-• Following the meeting with the stakeholders, the Scrum team members stay back.
-Otherwise, a meeting is arranged the following day for formulating follow-up questions based on what they heard from stakeholders.
+Following the meeting with the stakeholders, the Scrum team members stay back.
+Otherwise, a meeting will be arranged the following day to formulate follow-up questions based on what they heard from stakeholders.
 These questions will be used as points to discuss for the next round.

-The advantage of this technique is that it opens up chances for the Scrum Teams to break down bigger Product Backlogs into smaller items.
+This technique's advantage is that it allows Scrum Teams to break down bigger Product Backlogs into smaller items.
 When breaking down, they will be particular about bringing value to stakeholders.

 2. Breaking Down Based On Business Rules:

-One of the popular Product Backlog breakdown strategies is to do the breaking down based on the rules of the business.
+One popular Product Backlog breakdown strategy is to break down the items based on the business rules.
 The items in the Product Backlog always involve many implicit and explicit business rules.

 Let us take the example of a department store.
 As a customer, a person can buy the goods that he has added to his shopping basket from the store.
-He pays for the products such that he can get them delivered to his doorstep.
+He pays for the products to get them delivered to his doorstep.
 But the owner of the store might have already framed certain business rules in place like those below:

-• As the owner of the store, I have the right to cancel orders for which I have not received payment within 48 hours.
+As the store's owner, I have the right to cancel orders for which I have not received payment within 48 hours.
 In turn, I can sell the products that a customer has added to his shopping cart to another customer as he has not paid even after 48 hours.

-• As the store owner, I can reserve the products ordered from stock for 48 hours.
-By doing this, I can make sure that other customers can get to see realistic stocks.
+As the store owner, I can reserve the products ordered from stock for 48 hours.
+By doing this, I can ensure that other customers can see realistic stocks.

-• As the owner of the shop, I have the right to decline customers from outside of a particular region.
-The reason is that the shipping expenses I will have to bear can make the deal unprofitable for my business.
+As the shop owner, I have the right to decline customers from outside a particular region.
+The shipping expenses I will have to bear can make the deal unprofitable for my business.

-• Also, I reserve the right not to ship orders less than $10 as shipping will make my business incur more costs.
+Also, I reserve the right not to ship orders less than $10, as shipping will increase my business's costs.

-Rules in businesses are generally implicit.
-So, it will take some analytical skills to extract them.
-How the new functionality is going to be tested?
+Business rules are generally implicit, so extracting them will require some analytical skills.
+How will the new functionality be tested?
 In general, test cases denote crucial business rules.
-Once the rules of businesses are identified, they will again help with improving understanding.
+Once the rules of businesses are identified, they will again help improve understanding.

-The product owner might decide that some business rules are not crucial for now or can be implemented in a simple manner.
+The product owner might decide that some business rules are not crucial for now or can be implemented simply.
 It is fine for now to manually return products that are not paid to stock when payment is yet to be received even after 48 hours in the example above.
 Otherwise, it is possible to cancel the orders manually.
-For the rules mentioned above, mentioning on the website about minimum order value required for shipping and orders not shipped outside a particular location may be enough.
-It will save money and time needed for enforcing this business rule.
+For the rules mentioned above, mentioning the minimum order value required for shipping on the website and orders not shipped outside a particular location may be enough.
+It will save money and time needed to enforce this business rule.

 3. Breaking Down Based On Unhappy/Happy Flow:

 Happy flows denote methods in which the functionality will behave when the project moves on well.
 On the other hand, unhappy flows show up when there are exceptions, deviations or other issues.
 By spotting and breaking down the different flows into happy and unhappy ones, the Scrum Team will be in a position to understand the required functionality better.
-In turn, the product owner will decide what is important and needs to be attended to right away.
-By splitting functionality into unhappy and happy flows, teams will be in a position to ask about the value of the business to aid them to arrive at better decisions.
+In turn, the product owner will decide what is important and must be attended to immediately.
+By splitting functionality into unhappy and happy flows, teams can ask about the value of the business to aid them in arriving at better decisions.

 Conclusion: